JetBrains/amper/docs/Documentation.md

 There are situations, when you need to override certain settings in for a specific platform only.
 You can use `@platform`-qualifier.

-Note that certains platforms names match the toolchin names, e.g. iOS and Android:
+Note that certain platform names match the toolchain names, e.g. iOS and Android:
-- `settings@ios` qualifier specializes settings for all iOS target platforms,
+- `settings@ios` qualifier specifies settings for all iOS target platforms
-- `settings:ios:` is a iOS toolchain settings
+- `settings:ios:` is an iOS toolchain settings

 This could lead to confusion in cases like:
 ```yaml